rstraub/battleship-kata-scala/README.md

 * How will you model the Grid?
 Does it need to be multidimensional?
 * Can you make the language enforce correct (programmatic) inputs into the core domain?
+* In what way can you leverage datastructures to your advantage?

 ## Bonus Challenges 🥵